-Here is feedback and reviews on the Anorak from 2018, courtesy of some from well-known people:
+Here is feedback and reviews from some well-known people:

 Available in both our FullWeight Jacquard and MidWeight Jacquard Fabrics ...
 FullWeight Anoraks are made in the following colors: Black, Drab, Duff and Lynx Pattern ...
 MidWeight Anoraks are made in Drab and Lynx Pattern.
 The color palette can be seen among the Anorak product photos on this page

 Sleeves are long enough to allow most people to pull their hands inside so there is less need for gloves